Tobi-Mob/Skul.Mod/Docs/Full-Installation-Guide.md

 Long general installation guide for BepInEx can be found [here](https://docs.bepinex.dev/master/articles/user_guide/installation/index.html).
 Shorter description for Skul below:

-At the time of writing, BepInEx 6 has no stable release.
-The current builds can be found here: [BepisBuilds](https://builds.bepis.io/projects/bepinex_be).
+The current builds can be found here: [BepInEx 5.4.21](https://github.com/BepInEx/BepInEx/releases/tag/v5.4.21).

-For Windows use: BepInEx_UnityMono_x64
+For Windows use: BepInEx_x64
-For Linux use: BepInEx_UnityMono_unix
+For Linux use: BepInEx_unix

 Extract the content of the archive into the Root folder of your Skul Installation.
 So that the Root folder of the game contains a "BepInEx" folder